The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Kadeishvili-type theorems for bimodule Calabi--Yau algebras

 Let $(A,\Astr)$ be a $d$-sparse minimal $A_\infty$-algebra and $(M,\Astr[M])$ a $d$-sparse minimal $A_\infty$-bimodule over it.
 Notice that the corresponding $A_\infty$-algebra $(A\oplus M,\Astr[A\ltimes M])$ is also $d$-sparse and minimal and hence it has a well-defined UMP of length $d+2$, namely the class

-where we regard $A\oplus M$ as an associative algebra with the square-zero product $\Astr<2>[A\ltimes M]$.
+where we regard $A\ltimes M=A\oplus M$ as an associative algebra with the square-zero product $\Astr<2>[A\ltimes M]$.
 Although it would seem natural to consider this class as the bimodule analogue of the UMP for sparse $A_\infty$-algebras, in order to obtain the correct results we must modify the ambient cohomology in which it lives.
-The reason for this is that the Hochchild cohomology $\HH{A\oplus M}$ relates to the obstruction theory for the existence and uniqueness of \emph{arbitrary} $A_\infty$-algebra structures on $(A\oplus M,\Astr<2>[A\ltimes M])$, which need not satisfy the conditions in \Cref{prop:Ai-bimodule-vs-Ai-algebra}, and therefore need not correspond to $A_\infty$-bimodule structures on the graded $A$-bimodule $(M,\Astr<2>[M])$.
-This technical point is the \emph{raison d'être} for considering the above cohomology class rather in the bimodule Hochschild cohomology of the pair $(A,M)$, see \cite[Section~2]{JM25} for more details on this.
+The reason for this is that the Hochschild cohomology $\HH{A\ltimes M}$ relates to the obstruction theory for the existence and uniqueness of \emph{arbitrary} $A_\infty$-algebra structures on $(A\oplus M,\Astr<2>[A\ltimes M])$, which need not satisfy the conditions in \Cref{prop:Ai-bimodule-vs-Ai-algebra}, and therefore need not correspond to $A_\infty$-bimodule structures on the graded $A$-bimodule $(M,\Astr<2>[M])$.
+This technical point is the \emph{raison d'être} for considering the above cohomology class in the bimodule Hochschild cohomology of the pair $(A,M)$ and not in the Hochschild cohomology of $A\ltimes M$, see \cite[Section~2]{JM25} for more details on this.

 \begin{definition} Let $(A,\Astr)$ be a $d$-sparse minimal $A_\infty$-algebra and $(M,\Astr[M])$ a $d$-sparse minimal $A_\infty$-bimodule over it (recall that the sparsity condition is vacuous for $d=1$).
-The \emph{bimodule universal Massey product (=bimodule UMP) of length $d+2$} of $(M,\Astr)$ is the cocycle
+The \emph{bimodule universal Massey product (bimodule UMP) of length $d+2$} of $(M,\Astr[M])$ is the cocycle

 Similar to the algebra case, the bimodule Gerstenhaber square of the bimodule UMP vanishes: $\Sq(\Hclass{\Astr<d+2>[A\ltimes M]})=0$. \end{definition}

 \begin{remark} We warn the reader of the following possible sources of confusion in \Cref{def:bUMP}.
 Firstly, while the cochain